Congo rebels say will withdraw from Goma

 “I want to confirm the clashes between our fighters and the Rwandan army, some of our fighters are still there, the fight continues,” he told Reuters by telephone.

-Rwandan government spokeswoman and Foreign Affairs Minister Louise Mushikiwabo said they would not allow Tuesday’s attack to interfere with the regional push to bring peace to eastern Congo.
+Rwanda government spokeswoman and Foreign Affairs Minister Louise Mushikiwabo said they would not allow Tuesday’s attack to interfere with the regional push to bring peace to eastern Democratic Republic of Congo.

 “We will counter any violation of Rwandan territory by the FDLR and continue to protect our borders but will not allow today’s fighting to derail the ongoing regional peace process.”